JoeUgly/How_to/README.md

 <br/><br/>
 ### 3. Count the total number of rows (parameters) for that column

 Now we can count the number of items in that column.
-This will allow us to make our own for loop using something similar to a coordinate system.
+This will allow us to make our own FOR loop using something similar to a coordinate system.
 It will work like this:
 Column 3, row 3
 Column 3, row 4
 Column 3, row 5